ENG 111, Fall 2016

 e-Book & Software

 *Note: We will use "OER's"--i.e., Open Education Resources--in this class, which is to say free, available material on the Internet, so you will not need to purchase a textbook for this course.
 Microsoft Word is our word processing system.
 You need not purchase Word since it is available on campus, and you get a free download of the Microsoft Office products (including Word) provided to you by the college.
-We will also use Google documents and various Google applications, which is also provided without additional charge to all TNCC students through your MyTNCC login.
+We will also use Google documents and various Google applications, which are also provided without additional charge to all TNCC students through your MyTNCC login.

 ENG 111 College Composition I is a required writing course in many programs at Thomas Nelson, including all transfer programs.
 ENG 111 is a prerequisite for ENG 112: College Composition II.
 ENG 111 transfers to most public four-year institutions in Virginia, usually to fulfill a general education requirement in writing.
 Students intending to transfer should meet with advisors at Thomas Nelson and the transfer school and should check the transfer school’s transfer guide to see how this course will fit into their curricula.

-Introduces students to critical thinking and the fundamentals of academic writing.
+English 111: Introduces students to critical thinking and the fundamentals of academic writing.
 Through the writing process, students refine topics; develop and support ideas; investigate, evaluate, and incorporate appropriate resources; edit for effective style and usage; and determine appropriate approaches for a variety of contexts, audiences, and purposes.
 Writing activities will include exposition and argumentation with at least one researched essay.

 Prerequisites: Satisfactory scores on the placement exam or satisfactory completion of prerequisite writing course.